mig1984/bashible/README.md

+# Hi, guys!

+I am glad to see Bashible developing.
+In the beginning, I thought it will be just another useless project.
+But it seems to be interresting also for others.

+Yesterday I finally spend the day by implementing changes from past months.
+The "core" is getting stable, at least from the "language" perspective.

+What needs to be done:

+The question is, why Ansible is so popular?
+And my answer is: it has lots of modules for setting whatever you imagine.
+Bashible could offer the same - shared scripts.
+For instance a script for setting-up a webserver:

+$ webserver --add-domain foobar.com
+$ webserver --htpasswd foobar.com user password
+$ webserver --disable-domain foobar.com

+etc.

+You can sript whatever you like.

+I like Python very much.
+I love Ruby.
+But still, I never got the point of re-writing shell scripts in higher languages.

+And finally, there should be a standard way to deploy scripts to multiple machines (aka Ansible's inventory).
+Using ssh/pdsh perhaps?

+I am looking forward suggestions!

+Jan

 # BASHIBLE

 Bashible is a deployment/automation tool written in Bash (DSL).
 Inspired by Ansible.
 Simplifies things and prevents usual mistakes.